-Some of these representatives make Hillary “cattle futures” Clinton look like the rank amateur she was, but it sure answers the questions why our elected representatives (and their staffs) kick and claw to hold onto their seats.
-CBS’ 60 Minutes implied more Republicans were involved in this activity which experience tells us “insider trading” may have been more a Democrat caper than the media would let on.
+Some of these representatives make Hillary “cattle futures” Clinton look like the rank amateur she was, but it sure answers the questions of why our elected representatives (and their staffs) kick and claw to hold onto their seats.
+CBS’ 60 Minutes implied more Republicans were way more involved in this activity which experience tells us “insider trading” may have been more a Democrat caper than the partisan, protectionist media would let on.

 After all, can’t have any Democrats bashing millionaires when many of them are and they really didn’t have to work very hard to earn those millions.